biigle/core/DEVELOPING.md

     docker.pkg.github.com/biigle/core/worker:latest
 ```

 Build the Docker images and start the application with `docker-compose up`.
 The first time may take a while.
 The BIIGLE application is now running at `http://localhost:8000`.
 Stop the containers with `docker-compose stop`.
-Destroy them (and the development database) with `docker-compose down`.
+Destroy them with `docker-compose down`.
+To delete the development database as well, run `docker volume prune` after the containers were destroyed.

 ### 3. Initialize the application